Asian Americans in arts and entertainment: 2000s

 Jenna Ushkowitz, Darren Criss and Harry Shum, Jr. of the teen series Glee are also prominent Asian American actors currently on network television.
 Darren Criss is a half-Filipino actor who also recently gained fame through the viral hit A Very Potter Musical and now Broadway theatre.

 Danny Pudi and Ken Jeong are series regular on the NBC comedy series Community and through the run of the series, Pudi's character became the series' breakout character mainly due to the character's personality, popular culture references, and style of meta comedy.
 Jo Koy is a stand-up comic whose routines frequently focus on his Filipino heritage and life as an Asian-American.
 He was a frequent panelist on E!'s late night show Chelsea Lately and has two Netflix specials: Jo Koy: Comin' In Hot and Jo Koy: In His Elements.
 Ali Wong, stand-up comedian, actress, and writer, had a leading role in 2019 film Always Be My Maybe with Randall Park, who is also an Asian American comedian, actor, and writer.
 In addition, Netflix features stand-up specials by Ali Wong, Baby Cobra and Hard Knock Wife.

 The first American sitcom, Fresh Off the Boat, starring an all Asian-American family since Margaret Cho's All American Girl aired in February 2015, gaining overall critical acclaim among the television series community.
 Among its cast is Randall Park, Constance Wu, Hudson Yang and Ian Chen.
 It is loosely based on food personality Eddie Huang's book, Fresh Off the Boat: A Memoir.

 The sitcom Dr. Ken featured an Asian American family and aired from 2015 to 2017.

 Chloe Bennet is a Chinese-European American who gained fame as a pop star in China under the name, Wāng Kěyíng (汪可盈).
 She stars on Marvel's Agents of S.H.I.E.L.D. as one of the main leads alongside Ming-Na Wen.
 Daniel Henney, who is a half Korean American, also first gained fame overseas in South Korea had since been a recurring guest-star on CBS' Hawaii Five-0 and now stars on Criminal Minds: Beyond Borders.

 Also a recurring guest star on Hawaii Five-0 is Ian Anthony Dale, who also starred on The Event and now stars on Murder in the First.

 Ki Hong Lee has become well known for portraying Dong Nguyen in the Netflix series Unbreakable Kimmy Schmidt.

+2020s

+In 2024, Ali Wong won the Golden Globe for actress in a limited series for her portrayal of the character Amy Lau in the Netflix comedy-drama television mini-series Beef.